Solo Colombia Adventure Guide to Travel

 Colombia’s Traumatic Past

 When many people think of Colombia, they think of drug cartels, gunfights, white powder, and the infamous man from MedellÃn.
 What I found was a very different country.
-One ready to cast off its violent past with an outward feeling of hope and a lot of enthusiasm.
+One ready to cast off its violent past with an outward feeling of hope and enthusiasm.

 You May Also Like 19 Reasons You Should Travel Solo